1900, 1910, and 1920 Census Records

-The US Census provides important information about past communities; including race and gender, home ownership, employment, education status, and composition of individual households.
-Previous research into the history of Rosewood only used the 1920 census.
-This is problematic for a couple of reasons.
-First, it doesn’t provide a historical perspective of the town’s development through time.
-Second, individual census recorders differed in their levels of dedication to the job.
-The census takers for 1900 and 1910 recorded detailed information about home ownership, occupation, and education whereas this information was absent from the 1920 census.
+The US Census provides important information about race and gender, home ownership, employment, education status, and composition of households.
+Previous research into the history of Rosewood focused on the 1920 census.
+An expanded view helps construct a deeper understanding of the town’s development.
+Also, it appears that the census takers for 1920 failed to record detailed information about home ownership, occupation, and education in Rosewood.
+This information is available in earlier Federal and State census.

 This information is provided free of charge for use by anyone.
-I am particularly hopeful descendants and relatives of families in Rosewood and Sumner can use it to help with their genealogical research.
-If you do use this data in any way please provide an attribution to this website.
-Thanks!
+Hopefully descendants and relatives of Rosewood and Sumner families can use it to help with their genealogical research.

-I have also included maps covering the enumeration districts for each of these years.
+We also have maps covering the enumeration districts for each of these years.
 Enumeration districts record the complete area referenced by each set of census forms.
-You can also click the image below to download a single map showing the enumeration district boundaries in relation to one another and other political features in Levy County.
+Click the image below to download a single map showing the enumeration district boundaries for all three years.